bennomad/k3s-quotehub/README.md

 * **Validated intra-cluster DNS and service discovery** → Used `kubectl exec` with `curl` inside Nginx pods to confirm backend API worked independently of ingress issues.

-* **Docker Hub authentication issues (Pods couldn't pull images due to missing login)** → Fixed by creating a Docker registry secret with `kubectl create secret docker-registry` and referencing it in the deployment YAML to allow authenticated image pulls.
+* **GitHub Container Registry authentication issues (Pods couldn't pull images due to missing login)** → Fixed by creating a GitHub Container Registry secret with `kubectl create secret docker-registry` and referencing it in the deployment YAML to allow authenticated image pulls.